idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 The nekRS computations were executed in a dimensionless manner, and a set of reference/characteristic scales is provided  in `[Problem]` for dimensional conversion.
 The variable +casename+ instructs Cardinal regarding the case setup files required by nekRS for conducting CFD simulations, such as +casename.udf+, +casename.usr+, and so on.
 In this model, the heat source was exclusively deposited in the fuel region, resulting in setting +has_heat_source+ to +false+ for the fluid.

 The class +NekRSMesh+, specific to Cardinal, is employed to generate a "mirror" of the surfaces within the nekRS mesh.
 This mirror is utilized for coupling boundary conditions.
-The +boundary+ parameter is employed to define all the boundary IDs, enabling conjugate heat transfer coupling between nekRS and the MOOSE Heat Conduction module.
+The +boundary+ parameter is employed to define all the boundary IDs, enabling conjugate heat transfer coupling between nekRS and the MOOSE heat transfer module.
 To revert to dimensional units, the entire mesh must be scaled by a factor of $L_{ref}$.

 !listing lfr/7pin_cardinal_demo/nek.i start=[Problem] end=[Executioner] include-end=False